Moduli spaces of Ulrich bundles on the Fano 3-fold $V_5$: Ulrich bundles on

-It remains to prove the existence of rank $r$ Ulrich bundles on $V_5$ for any $r \geq 2.$ From the Serre correspondence in \cite{Beauville} and explicit construction in \cite{AC}, we know that there are rank 2 and rank 3 Ulrich bundles on $V_5.$ Then we can prove it via deformation argument which was also used in \cite{CHGS, CKL}.
-The argument is almost the same as that of \cite[Theorem 5.7]{CHGS}, possibly except the computation of $ext^i.$ Indeed, we can easily compute $ext^i$ between two quiver representations and the computation of $V_5$ case is exactly the same as the cubic 3-fold and intersection of two 4-dimensional quadrics cases in \cite{CHGS, CKL}.
-Therefore, let us skip the proof.
+It remains to prove the existence of rank $r$ Ulrich bundles on $V_5$ for any $r \geq 2.$ From the Serre correspondence in \cite{Beauville} and explicit construction in \cite{AC}, we know that there are rank 2 and rank 3 Ulrich bundles on $V_5$ (Propositions \ref{rank 2 Ulrich} and \ref{rank 3 Ulrich}).
+Then we can prove it via deformation argument which was also used in \cite{CHGS, CKL}.
+The argument is almost the same as that of \cite[Theorem 5.7]{CHGS}, possibly except the computation of $ext^i.$ We write the proof for the convenience of readers.